Unravelling the formation of the first supermassive black holes with the SKA pulsar timing array: Introduction

-In this paper, we outline the prospects for detecting supermassive black hole mergers at redshifts $z \gtrsim 6$ from their gravitational wave signal measured by the upcoming SKA Pulsar Timing Array (PTA).
-In so doing, we provide fully data-driven expressions for the proportion of active quasars among black holes at high redshifts, as well as the fraction of binary supermassive black holes.
-We find that SKA PTA should be sensitive to SMBHs with primary black hole masses $M_{\rm BH} \gtrsim 10^9 M_{\odot}$, separations of $a \sim 0.5-50$ mpc, and mass ratios greater than $q_{\rm min} = 0.005 - 0.25$, fairly independently of redshift.
+In this paper, we outline the prospects for detecting SMBH mergers at redshifts $z \gtrsim 6$ from their gravitational wave signal measured by the SKA PTA.
+In so doing, we provide fully data-driven expressions for the proportion of active quasars among black holes at high redshifts, as well as the fraction of binary SMBHs.
+The SMBH binaries' contribution to the background, expected to be the brightest in the PTA band, can be robustly isolated within a few years of integration \citep{pol2021, kaiser2022}.
+We find that SKA PTA should be sensitive to SMBHs with primary black hole masses of $M_{\rm BH} \gtrsim 10^9 M_{\odot}$, mass ratios greater {than $q_{\rm min} = 0.25$ (for $M_{\rm BH} \sim 10^9 M_{\odot}$) and $q_{\rm min} = 0.005$ (for $M_{\rm BH} \sim 10^{10} M_{\odot}$)} and separations $a = 0.5 - 50$ mpc, fairly independently of redshift.
 Assuming that the black hole mergers proceed rapidly to coalescence, we forecast the expected number of detections and their electromagnetic counterparts [both quasars \citep{kocsis2006, Casey_Clyde_2022} and galaxies \citep{haiman2009}] detectable by current and future facilities.
 We explore the implications of our findings for placing constraints on the parameters $\eta_{\rm Edd}$ and $t_{\rm QSO}$ which are related to the growth mechanisms of black holes.
 In so doing, we provide fully data-driven expressions for the proportion of active quasars among black holes at high redshifts, as well as the fraction of binary SMBHs as a function of observationally determined parameters.

 The paper is organized as follows.
 In Sec. \ref{sec:formalism}, we develop the formalism connecting the observed strain and frequency of SKA PTA measurements to the properties of high redshift SMBHs.
 Using theoretically motivated prescriptions for the merger rates of dark matter haloes with empirically derived constraints on their black hole masses, we forecast the number of binary SMBHs detectable by SKA PTA via their gravitational wave emission.
 In Sec. \ref{sec:counterparts}, we outline prospects for detecting the electromagnetic counterparts of these sources, both galaxies (Sec. \ref{sec:galaxies}) and QSOs (Sec. \ref{sec:qsos}), including predictions for the number of active QSO counterparts expected as a function of black hole properties at $z > 6$.
 We summarize our findings in a brief concluding section (Sec. \ref{sec:discussion}).